Nebby1999/VarianceAPI/VarianceAPI/ThunderKit/Staging/VarianceAPI/README.md

 * IDeathHD for helping me point towards a general direction with networking.

-* Aaron & Gaforb for helping me with networking issues
+* Aaron, Gaforb, "come on and SLAM", & especially TheTimeSweeper ~~Love you habibi~~ for helping me with networking issues.

 * Aaron for creating a weighted selection for the Unique variants.